• Skip to main content

 Tips for Better Meal Planning

 Meal planning is a small investment with HUGE returns.
 When I map out our dinners, a certain amount of stress just falls away from my week.
 I usually sketch out the week’s dinner plan, along with my grocery list, on my Meal Planning Worksheet.
-My friend Jessica publishes hers each Monday on her blog Nutritioulicious to share recipes and ideas with her readers.
-She’s so organized and on top of things, I asked her to share her secrets.
-Enjoy!
+This is a guest post from my friend Jessica Levinson, author of the 52-Week Meal Planner.

 5 Tips for Better Meal Planning